 Monday, Mar.
 17, 2014 | 3 p.m.

 Adeline Koh is director of the Digital Humanities Center and and assistant professor of literature at Richard Stockton College.
 Her work spans the intersections between postcolonial studies and the digital humanities, 19th/20th Century British and Anglophone Literature and Southeast Asian and African studies, and games in higher education.
-Adeline runs the postcolonial digital humanities website and tumblr blog with Roopika Risam.
+Koh runs the postcolonial digital humanities website and tumblr blog with Roopika Risam.
 She is also a core contributor to the Profhacker Column at the Chronicle of Higher Education.

-Roopika Risam is assistant professor of world literature and English eucation at Salem State University.
+Roopika Risam is assistant professor of world literature and English education at Salem State University.
 She works to address the intersections of postcolonial studies and minority discourse in the United States and the role of digital humanities in mediating between the two.
-Roopika has contributed to Postcolonial Studies @ Emory, a digital humanities project that provides a home for postcolonial studies on the web, and runs the postcolonial digital humanities website and tumblr blog with Adeline Koh.
+Risam has contributed to Postcolonial Studies @ Emory, a digital humanities project that provides a home for postcolonial studies on the web, and she runs the postcolonial digital humanities website and tumblr blog with Adeline Koh.
 She is currently serving on the Modern Language Association's Delegate Assembly.

 Tuesday, Apr 8, 2014 | 4:00 p.m.